 Studies in chemistry and biochemistry at Niagara University are complemented by a full liberal arts program.
 Courses in liberal arts introduce students to a comprehensive body of knowledge, preparing them for our constantly changing and complex society.

 Our department offers four primary majors to undergraduates.
-For more details, please contact us.
+For more details, please see our programs page or contact us.

 The B.S. in chemistry major is certified by the American Chemical Society (ACS) to provide foundational training in all areas of chemistry.
 Many B.S. chemistry students continue into research-oriented careers and/or further graduate studies in chemistry, materials science, environmental science, or medicine.
 A specialized concentration in computational chemistry is available.